 - The focus remains on quality as a major element of the readiness of Segment 4 for electrified operations.
-The failure of BBII's recent short-circuit re-test in Segment 4 is extremely troubling, because of the thorough reviews performed by BBII after the initial test failure.
+The failure of BBII's recent short-circuit re-test in Segment 4 is extremely troubling because of the thorough reviews performed by BBII after the initial test failure.
 The JPB has requested that BBII perform an audit of its TPS to verify that work has been properly completed and verified.
-The JPB continues to conduct punch-list inspections of the various constructed works in Segment 4. - Continued review of BBII, ProVen, and ARINC (now Wabtec) non-domestic Material Receiving Reports (MRRs) for Buy America compliance including review of the justification and reasoning for purchase of non-domestic items.
-Additional guidance has been provided to the JPB and BBII to assist in completing the necessary documentation.
+The JPB continues to conduct punch-list inspections of the various constructed works in Segments 4 and 3. - The JPB's quality team is monitoring the quality activities being performed by BBII and its subcontractors and suppliers and is assisting in the process of root cause analysis.
+Closure of NCR 105 which is related to the short-circuit test failure remains a high priority; this must be closed out before the short-circuit re-test. - Continued review of BBII, ProVen, and ARINC (now Wabtec) non-domestic Material Receiving Reports (MRRs) for Buy America compliance including review of the justification and reasoning for purchase of non-domestic items.
+The JPB reports that BBII has promised to produce the indented bill of materials for the non-rolling stock systems equipment in February 2022.
+The indented bill of materials is a necessary element of the Buy America calculations for such equipment.